Shahabkhan99/GulsFantasy/README.md

-# Fitness-Forward: Empowering Women's Wellness
+# Gul's Fantasy Fitness-Forward: Empowering Women's Wellness
 Welcome to the official project outline for our new women's health and fitness platform.
-Our mission is to create a supportive, empowering & informative space for women to achieve their wellness goals, whatever they may be.
+Our mission is to create a supportive, empowering and informative space for women to achieve their wellness goals, whatever they may be.
 We're moving beyond the basics to build a comprehensive resource for a healthy body and mind.